stevearc/conform.nvim/README.md

 ## Autoformat on save

-If you want more complex logic than the `format_on_save` option allows, you can write it yourself using your own autocmd.
+If you want more complex logic than the `format_on_save` option allows, you can write it yourself using an autocmd.
 For example:

 <!-- AUTOFORMAT -->